SoftBank Group: 2022–present

 In October 2025, SoftBank Group announced an agreement to acquire the ABB Robotics division from the Swiss industrial technology company ABB for an enterprise value of US$5.375 billion, replacing ABB’s earlier plan to spin off the unit.

 The transaction is expected to close in mid-to-late 2026, subject to regulatory approvals and customary closing conditions.

 ABB stated it expects a non-operational pre-tax book gain of approximately US$2.4 billion and net cash proceeds of around US$5.3 billion, after transaction costs, with separation expenses estimated at about US$200 million.
 Upon completion, ABB will treat the Robotics division as discontinued operations and reorganize certain automation business segments.

 SoftBank chairman and CEO Masayoshi Son described the acquisition as part of the company’s strategy to expand into "Physical AI," combining ABB’s robotics capabilities with SoftBank’s expertise in artificial intelligence and next-generation computing.

 In October 2025, SoftBank Group approved a second installment of $22.5 billion to complete its $30 billion investment in OpenAI.
 The investment is contingent on OpenAI completing corporate restructuring.
 If restructuring fails, the investment would drop to $20 billion.
+This was after liquidating its complete stake in Nvidia worth $5.8 billion, and redirecting capital towards OpenAI instead.

+On December 29, 2025, SoftBank Group announced an agreement to acquire U.S.-based digital infrastructure investment firm DigitalBridge Group, Inc. in an all-cash transaction valued at approximately $4 billion.
+The deal, which would take DigitalBridge private, reflects SoftBank’s continued expansion into artificial intelligence–related infrastructure, including data centers, fiber networks, and wireless assets.
+DigitalBridge is expected to continue operating as an independent investment platform following the completion of the acquisition, which remains subject to regulatory approvals.

+In February 2026, SoftBank Group swings profit after it invested more than US$30 billion in OpenAI, accumulating an 11 per cent stake as at December.
+It had also been in talks to invest as much as US$30 billion more in a round that would value the startup at about US$750 billion to US$830 billion.
+In March 2026, PayPay, which is backed by SoftBank Group, priced its U.S. initial public offering at $16 per share, below its targeted price range due to the U.S.-Israeli war with Iran.
+In May 2026, SoftBank Group announced plans to invest up to €75 billion to develop 5 gigawatts of AI data center capacity in France, stating that it would be its largest AI infrastructure investment in Europe.
+The first phase would involve an initial €45 billion investment to deliver 3.1 gigawatts of capacity in the Hauts-de-France region.